 Business & Economics Portfolio

 For years, college and university libraries have benefited from the superior business management and economic research and insights of The Conference Board.
-Now, we are adding historical data for our economic indicators.
-These important barometers are relied on by governments, CEOs, economists, risk and portfolio managers, and others who track economies and markets.
-The Conference Board is making this topline dataset available in user-friendly Excel spreadsheets and proprietary charts.
-The dataset includes:
+We are now adding historical data for our economic indicators to these offerings.

-The Conference Board Composite Indexes for the U.S.
+The Conference Board Composite Indexes for the United States

-This group of statistical time series has proven useful in analyzing the alternating waves of economic expansion and contraction, i.e., the business cycle.
-The three indexes are useful summary measures because as averages, they tend to smooth out much of the volatility of individual series.
+This group of statistical time series has proven useful in analyzing the alternating waves of economic expansion and contraction.
+The three indexes are useful because they tend to smooth out much of the volatility of individual series.

 Consumer Confidence Index® (CCI)